 Cancer Patients Need Special Heart Care

 Better treatment with chemotherapy and radiation therapy has reduced cancer deaths significantly.
 But for some patients, cancer treatment can cause lasting damage to the heart by aggravating existing heart conditions or causing new ones.
+Patients with cancer are now living longer than ever and are more likely to experience long-term cardiovascular effects of cancer therapy or die from heart disease.
 The cardiovascular risks and toxic effects of cancer therapies on the heart is known among physicians as cardiotoxicity.
-The University of Michigan Frankel Cardiovascular Center is home to the state’s first Cardio-Oncology Clinic, where heart specialists focus on minimizing and preventing heart damage caused by chemotherapy and radiation.
+The University of Michigan Frankel Cardiovascular Center is home to the state’s first cardio-oncology clinic, where heart specialists focus on optimizing cardiovascular risk and preventing and treating heart damage caused by chemotherapy and radiation.
 Only a handful of hospitals around the world have dedicated programs with scientists and physicians working to address the impact of cancer treatment on the heart.

-Cardiovascular issues that can arise from cancer treatment include heart failure, heart attack, high or low blood pressure, arrhythmias, fibrosis and heart valve disease.
-As aggressive cancer drugs are used on older patients who may already have heart disease — and researchers identify a growing number of cardiovascular side effects of cancer treatment — the U-M Cardio-Oncology team is working to enhance the quality of life for these patients by protecting their heart function.
+Cardiovascular issues that can arise from cancer treatment include heart failure, heart attacks, high or low blood pressure, arrhythmias, fibrosis and heart valve disease.
+As newer, more potent cancer drugs are used on older patients who may already have heart disease, the U-M Cardio-Oncology team is working to enhance the quality of life for these patients by protecting their heart function.

 Heart and Cancer Patients Benefit

 For heart patients with cancer and known heart disease, clinic doctors perform a comprehensive pre-surgical or pre-treatment evaluation, assessing risk for treatment-related cardiovascular side effects, optimizing medication regimens and initiating preventive therapies.